NDB storage engine used by

 structure.
 Again, this is typical of relational databases, and

 Primary Keys.
 Each record has from 1 up to 32 attributes which belong to the primary key of the table.

 Transactions.
 Transactions are committed first to main memory, and then to disk, after a global checkpoint (GCP) is issued.
 Since all data are (in most MySQL Cluster configurations) synchronously replicated and stored on multiple data nodes, the system can handle processor failures without loss of data.
 However, in the case of a system-wide failure, all transactions (committed or not) occurring since the most recent GCP are lost.

 control based on locking.
 If a requested lock

 (implicit and depending on database operation) cannot be

-operation) cannot be attained within a specified time, then
+attained within a specified time, then a timeout error

 Concurrent transactions as requested by parallel application programs and thread-based applications can sometimes deadlock when they try to access the same information simultaneously.
 Thus, applications need to be written in a manner such that timeout errors occurring due to such deadlocks are handled gracefully.
 This generally means that the transaction encountering a timeout should be rolled back and restarted.